revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 ---

-32. Can we use a default constructor of a class even if an explicit constructor is defined?
+32.Can we use a default constructor of a class even if an explicit constructor is defined?

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)